 We’d also read a lot about Moissanite, a man-made stone that isn’t the same as a diamond but looks almost identical.
 From what I found online, it was still quite expensive and I’d read customer reviews that their colorless stones can have a grey tint to them.
 Unfortunately, we couldn’t find any in light blue, only colorless, so we kept looking.

 Here’s something we learned very quickly about lab diamonds: they’re rare.
 Mined diamonds enter the market in the millions each year, whereas lab stones enter in the thousands.
 If you want a large colorless white lab diamond, you may have to wait a little while as they’re not readily produced easily.
-The idea that a machine can just churn out a D flawless 5 ct diamond is not true.
-The largest size I’ve seen for a colorless diamond is 1.25ct with several in the .4-.6ct range.
-Yellow diamonds I’ve seen a little big bitter, as large as 2.25ct.
+The idea that a machine can just churn out a D flawless 5 ct diamond is not true (yet).
+In 2012, the largest size I had seen for a colorless diamond was 1.25ct with several in the .4-.6ct range.
+In 2015, I have seen substantially larger stones; however the vast majority readily available are still 2ct and under.
+Yellow diamonds I’ve seen bigger.
 But for the most part the technology is still new.
-If you’re looking for a 5ct whopper of a diamond, it may be available in lab form in the future, but not for now.
+If you’re looking for a 5ct whopper of a diamond, it may be available in lab form in the future, but not really, not readily, for now.
 Colored diamonds usually come out in blue, yellow, or pink.

 If you’re interested in a colored diamond, you’ll have better luck.
 Colored diamonds are much easier to make because certain elements contribute to the color of diamonds (nitrogen, boron, etc).
 Controlling those element levels produces color.
 However, removing those elements for a white diamond is very difficult, although the technology is advancing rapidly.